Introduction

 Script editor environment

-It is recommended to make sure that the script editor environment access is disabled.
+We recommend that you disable access to the script editor environment.
 The script editor is used for troubleshooting and debugging purposes only.

-The script editor has been removed in AXIS OS 11.1 and onwards.
+The script editor was removed from AXIS OS 10.11 and is not available in later versions.

 AXIS OS version | Web interface configuration path |